Monroe County, Michigan: Geography

 According to the U.S. Census Bureau, the county has a total area of 680 sqmi, of which 549 sqmi is land and 131 sqmi (19%) is water.
 Monroe is Michigan's only county on Lake Erie.
 The River Raisin and Sandy Creek flow through the county.
 Sterling State Park is the county's only state park and the only of Michigan's 98 state parks located on Lake Erie.
 The Detroit River International Wildlife Refuge extends south into Monroe County and includes part of the North Maumee Bay Archeological District.
-Monroe County sits at the lowest elevation in state of Michigan, which is the shores of Lake Erie at 571 ft.
+Monroe County sits at the lowest elevation in Michigan, which is the shores of Lake Erie at 571 ft.